SK-EID/smart-id-documentation/README.md

 It is strongly recommended to have these steps performed using standard cryptographic libraries.

-After successful authentication, the RP must invalidate the old userâ€™s browser or API session identifier and generate a new one.
+After successful authentication, the RP must invalidate the old user's browser or API session identifier and generate a new one.

 # 3 Use Case realization models